ninamars/Change-in-CVD-risk-scores/README.md

 ### Cardiovascular disease-free life-years

 Cardiovascular disease-free life-years for both SCORE and ASCVD were estimated as years free of stroke (ICD-10 codes under I60, I61, I63, and I64; ICD-9 codes 430, 431, 434, and 436), myocardial infarction (ICD-10 codes under I21; ICD-9 codes under 410), heart failure (ICD10-codes under I50), definite angina (ICD-10 codes under I20; ICD-9 codes under 410, both verified from medical records), peripheral artery disease (ICD-10 codes I70·2, I73·3, I73·9, I74·3-5, E10·5, E11·5, E12·5, E13·5, E14·5; ICD-9 codes 250·7, 440·2, 440·4, 443·8-9, 444·2, 444·81), coronary artery bypass graft, or percutaneous coronary intervention.
-We chose to use a broad combination of incident non-fatal and fatal cardiovascular diseases  as our primary outcome for cardiovascular disease-free life-years because knowledge of preventing any of these diseases may be the preferred optio.
+We chose to use a broad combination of incident non-fatal and fatal cardiovascular diseases  as our primary outcome for cardiovascular disease-free life-years because knowledge of preventing any of these diseases may be the preferred option.

+### Disclaimer

+The contents of this app, including (without limitation) all data, information, text, graphics, links and other materials are provided as a convenience to app users and are to be used only for informational purposes.
+We do not take responsibility for the decisions taken by the user based solely on the information provided in this app.